bdunnette/VirtualMicroscope/tiling_scripts/README.md

 Introduction
 ============

-The SVS_tiler.py script is a python script which will convert digitized microscope slides from the [http://www.aperio.com/ Aperio ScanScope Virtual Slide] (.SVS) format into 256x256 pixel jpeg tiles suitable for use within a [http://code.google.com/apis/maps/ Google Maps API] web-based viewer.
+The SVS_tiler.py script is a python script which will convert digitized microscope slides from the [http://www.aperio.com/](Aperio ScanScope Virtual Slide) (.SVS) format into 256x256 pixel jpeg tiles suitable for use within a [http://code.google.com/apis/maps/](Google Maps API) web-based viewer.

 The tiler source code is located in the tiling_scripts directory of the trunk.